learningequality/alignment-prototype/README.md

 # alignment-prototype
-Code base for a prototype for the alignment hackathon
+Code base for a prototype for the hackathon on curriculum structure alignments.

 TODOs
 -----
- - How do we ensure only one tree per document?
  - How do we make robust/forgiving/helpful errors when bad Excel formatting?